dragazo/cpp-gc/README.md

 * `GC::adopt<T>(T*)` - Adopts a pre-existing object into gc control.
 Like the `T*` constructor of e.g. `std::shared_ptr<T>`.
 * `GC::collect()` - Triggers a full garbage collection pass *(see below)*.

-When you allocate an object via `GC::make<T>(Args...)` it creates a new garbage-collected object with a reference count of 1.
-Just like `std::shared_ptr`, it will automatically manage the reference count and delete the object **immediately** when the reference count hits zero.
+When you allocate an object via `GC::make<T>` or bind a pre-existing object with `GC::adopt<T>` it creates a new garbage-collected object with a reference count of 1.
+Just like `std::shared_ptr`, it will automatically manage the reference count and delete the object **immediately** when the reference count hits zero *(except in one case - see [Guarantees](#guarantees))*.
 What does this mean?
 Well this means if `std::shared_ptr` worked for you before, it'll work for you now exactly the same *(though a bit slower due to having extra things to manage)*.

 `GC::collect()` triggers a full garbage collection pass, which accounts for cycles using the typical mark-and-sweep algorithm.
 This is rather slow compared to the other method `cpp-gc` uses to manage non-cyclic references, but is required if you do in fact have cycles.
 So when should you call it?
 Probably never.
 I'll explain:

+## Guarantees

+The following guarantees are made for all objects under gc control assuming all objects present have cpp-gc compliant router functions (see below) and are not destroyed by external code:

+* Adding an object to gc control (i.e. `GC::make<T>` or `GC::adopt<T>`) offers the strong exception guarantee and is O(1).
+* Once under gc control, the object shall not be relocated - i.e. raw pointers to said object will never be invalidated.
+* The allocating form of gc object insertion (i.e. `GC::make<T>`) shall allocate a block of memory suitably aligned for type `T` even if `T` is an overaligned type.
+* Any function or utility exposed by the cpp-gc interface is written in such a way that deadlocks are impossible under any circumstance.
+* Invoking a garbage collection (i.e. `GC::collect()`) while another garbage collection is running in any thread is non-blocking and indeed no-op.
+* A reference count shall be maintained for each object under gc control.
+When this reference count reaches zero the object is immediately deleted unless it is currently under collection consideration by an active call to `GC::collect()`, in which case the object is guaranteed to be destroyed before the end of said call to `GC::collect()`.

+Given the same assumptions of objects under gc control, the following (non-)guarantees are made by cpp-gc:

+* The thread that destroys an object under gc control is undefined.
+If your object requires the same thread that made it to destroy it (e.g. `std::unique_lock<std::mutex>`), it should not be used directly by cpp-gc.

 ## GC Strategy